 The new group of patients with COVID-19 pneumonia (Cohort 2) is separated from the ongoing treatment group (Cohort 1).
-The addition of this COVID-19 cohort should not effect the progress of the originally planned clinical trial.
+The addition of this COVID-19 cohort should not effect the originally planned clinical trial.

-Overview of the ARDS trial (on April 13, 2020~)
+Overview of the ARDS trial

-Subjects Patients with pneumonia induced ARDS Patients with pneumonia- induced ARDS caused by COVID-19 Enrolment 30 (HLCM051: 20, Standard therapy: 10) Approximately 5 (HLCM051: 5) Objective Efficacy and safety evaluation Safety evaluation
+Cohort1 Cohort 2 Initiation of the trial April 2019 Started in April 2020 Enrollment completed in August 2020 Subjects Patients with pneumonia induced ARDS Patients with pneumonia- induced ARDS caused by COVID-19 Enrollment 30 (HLCM051: 20, Standard therapy: 10) Approximately 5 (HLCM051: 5) Objective Efficacy and safety evaluation Safety evaluation

-The Cohort 2 is conducted at more than 15 of the more than 25 facilities in the ONE-BRIDGE trial.
+Cohort 2 was conducted at more than 15 facilities in the ONE-BRIDGE trial